AlexanderTheGrape/rfc-913-file-transfer/README.md

 ![Test example](./images/capture7.png)

 The `stringFromClient` describes what is given by the user, and the `responseText` is what is outputted by the server via running the client input through the protocol.
 The `assertEquals` does verifying, and the expected output is contained in the quotation marks inside of it.

+`NOTE: the null terminator "\0" is added automatically.`

+So, for this example, the text to enter into the client would be:
+`CDIR \images`

+You would then press enter, then check that the output from the server is `!Changed working dir to \images`

+ If more `stringFromClient` occurances are present in a test, the process will still be the same by entering the next line, then receiving output, checking the next expected output, and repeat.

 ![Example test](./images/capture8.png)

 ## Integration Tests